If you find yourself asking the following questions:

 1. Link from Multiple Real Estate Platforms

 Add a link to your property website from real estate platforms (Costar, Loopnet, etc.) where you already have the listing up.
-But also consider increasing your footprint by publishing your property on more CRE listing sites.
+But also consider increasing your footprint by publishing your property on more commercial real estate listings sites.
 There are plenty of free alternatives to consider.

 2. Your Company Website